 These portraits are a great opportunity to capture who they are at this very moment, both in personality and style.
 I LOVE working with these kids because they are excited and I LOVE working with the parents because I know their excitement (mixed with angst) too.

 Read more: 5 Senior Portraits Tips

-Senior Portrait Ideas for Posing:
+Senior Picture Ideas for Posing:

-I typically start with a sitting pose.
+Start with a sitting pose.
 Sometimes Seniors are a little nervous when we get started.
 It’s our job to help them get comfortable.
 With standing poses, you can often see their early awkwardness so I get them to sit first.
 It’s an easy way to start helping them with posing techniques.

-I always try to follow the rule of thumb “If it bends, bend it”.
+Try to follow the rule of thumb “If it bends, bend it”.
 That goes for arms and legs especially.
 So get them to sit right away and you’ll be off to a great start!!

 Once my clients begin feeling a little more confident, I move into standing poses.
 We do full on “POWER POSE”…think girl power, then move on to other poses.

-We always do serious faces, smiling faces (I call these the “Grandma Shots” because no Grandma wants pics where they aren’t looking and smiling at the camera), and then I do the “Lean and Laugh”.
+Always do serious faces, smiling faces (I call these the “Grandma Shots” because no Grandma wants pics where they aren’t looking and smiling at the camera), and then I do the “Lean and Laugh”.

 Where I have them lean toward me and do a fake laugh…which feels super awkward and actually makes them do a real laugh.
 Works every time!!
 (Where are my Legally Blonde fans?!?!)
 Also, if the girls are wearing a long skirt, have them twirl it a little.
 It’s creates beautiful movement.

 I LOVE this leaning pose because it helps to anchor the kiddos.
 It gives them something to do.
 It also makes them feel a little more comfortable, so you’ll get all kinds of killer looks.
 Everything for giggly and laughing, to those super serious eyes.